codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 > Currently, we do not enforce Analytics views according to read permissions for pipelines.
 We will be enforcing this policy in the upcoming releases.

 #### Write operations on dynamically-created entities
-These are operations users can perform on dynamically-created entities, such as workflows, for example.
+These are operations users can perform on dynamically-created entities, such as workflows for example.
 Typically, the permissions for such entities are derived from those of the parent entity.

 For now, all users with view permissions, can also terminate and retry workflows.

-### Non-GitOps controlled entities
+### Non-GitOps-controlled entities
-Users can for now view all `image` entity types.
+For now, users can view all `image` entity types.
 These are resources reported to CSDP as built artifacts, but not stored using the GitOps approach.

 ### Account-configuration for non-GitOps controlled entities
 All account-configuration entities you have access to are listed in your account settings, and are exposed only to account admins.